Kharkiv Oblast, Ukraine

 In 2014, following the collapse of eastern Ukraine’s health system, we again began providing outpatient primary healthcare, MHPSS, GBV and COVID-related services in the conflict zone there

-The UN says 3.7 million people are currently internally displaced, and that there are about 6 million refugees in European countries, meaning that almost 10 million people—including roughly 5 million of the country's 7.5 million children—have fled their homes, about one-quarter of the entire population
+The UN says more than 3.6 million people are currently internally displaced, and that there are about 6 million refugees in European countries, meaning that almost 10 million people—including roughly 5 million of the country's 7.5 million children—have fled their homes, about one-quarter of the entire population

 War in Ukraine: Two-Year Update